baalimago/clai/EXAMPLES.md

 ChatGPT has native support and works well.
 As of 2024-05, claude does not have support for tools + streaming, but works otherwise.
-Mistral tooling works, but it's so overly [Pydantic](https://docs.pydantic.dev/latest/) that it breaks the generic solution, so I've chosen to not have it enable it for now.

 ### Chatting
 ```bash